abdullah091/Linux-intro-cli-task/README.md

 You can use man to know more about hostname.
 -	Use history command and run one of the processes that appears in the history without re-write the command?
 -	Find since when your system was running?
--	Get the data and time in Dubai using CLI?
+-	Get the date and time in Dubai using CLI?
 -	Store calendar output to a file called calender.txt
 -	Use this command echos “Oh there is an error” then save the error(output) if appears to file called logs.txt